 Figure 4: (From left to right) Power Plug and Terminal Strip

 This application in Malaysia is a good example and reference of how FAME can be adapted to serve different applications from its original design purpose.
-If you have a bright idea of how you can use FAME while reading this post, we welcome you to contact us using the form below.
+If you have a bright idea of how you can use FAME while reading this post, we welcome you to contact us.
 Who knows, your idea could be the next new application of our FAME!